Best Kubernetes Tutorials For 2025 | Top Picks To Master

 CertificateFree

-My second choice for a top-notch Kubernetes course is “DevOps with Kubernetes” from the University of Helsinki.
+My second pick for an excellent Kubernetes course is “DevOps with Kubernetes” from the University of Helsinki.

-This free and open-source course, designed by a web developer for fellow web developers, focuses on providing practical insights into Kubernetes, particularly with K3s and GKE (Google Kubernetes Engine).
+This free, open-source course is made by a web developer for web developers.
+It offers practical insights into Kubernetes, especially K3s and GKE (Google Kubernetes Engine).

 I was drawn to this course because it caters specifically to web developers like me.

-It guides me through developing software with a microservices architecture, utilizing Kubernetes for automatic scaling and deployment.
+It helps me create software using a microservices architecture.
+I use Kubernetes for automatic scaling and deployment.

 The fact that it offers a free certificate upon completion adds extra value to the learning experience.